-T1 - 2 weeks after JVET-AC meeting (03-Feb-20223): To revise EE description.
+T1 - 2 weeks after JVET-AC meeting (03-Feb-2023): To revise EE description.
 Changes should be discussed and agreed on JVET reflector.

-T2 – 4 weeks after JVET-AC meeting (17-Feb -2023): Initial software release (which includes training scripts that matches what was proposed to the meeting.
+T2 – 4 weeks after JVET-AC meeting (17-Feb -2023): Initial software release (which includes training scripts that match what was proposed to the meeting.
 Anchors (including technologies in NNVC-4.0) are available.
-For proposals supposed to have training, verified training scripts and training SW expected not to be modified after T2.
+For proposals supposed to have training verified, training scripts and training SW expected not to be modified after T2.

 T3 – 5 weeks after JVET-AC meeting (24-Feb -2023): Sufficient explanation about training scripts has been provided to the cross-checker and training verification starts (tests with training stage cross-check only).